MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD08_LAB_MANUAL.md

 In this exercise, you will:

-- Create a new layout and link the application to the view by using a _ViewStart.cshtml file.
+- Create a new layout and link the application to the view by using a **_ViewStart.cshtml** file.
 - Modify the index view to use the new layout.
 - Add existing views to the layout.
 - Browse through the resulting web application.

 The main tasks for this exercise are as follows:

-1. Create a new layout.
+1. Create a layout.

 2. Add a view and link it to a layout.